jakubvalenta/archive-twitter-account/README.md

-# Twitter Archive
+# Archive Twitter Account

-A script to archive a public Twitter profile.
+A script to archive a public Twitter account.
 It downloads all tweets as one [JSON Lines](https://jsonlines.org/) file and all photos as JPEGs or PNGs.

 It uses [twarc](https://twarc-project.readthedocs.io/en/latest/) under the hood.